pstelzig/MoPyRegtest/README.md

 All that is needed to use `MoPyRegtest` is a Python 3 installation, an [OpenModelica](https://www.openmodelica.org/) installation and a text editor -- things that very likely most (Open)Modelica users do have anyway.
 All that is needed to deploy `MoPyRegtest` is to write a Python file, just like in the `examples` folder of this project.

-Moreover, with the connection between Python and Modelica being very popular these days (see e.g. the projects [pyFMI](https://pypi.org/project/PyFMI/), [OMPython](https://github.com/OpenModelica/OMPython), [PySimulator](https://github.com/PySimulator/PySimulator) and many more), it appears meaningful to have one testing toolkit that can cover both your Python development and your Modelica model development.

 ## Current realization